What size sewing machine needle should I use?

 How do you know that you need to change the needle size?

 You will have one of two problems.
-The needle may break; this will point to using a larger sized needle.
+The needle may break; this will point to needing a larger sized needle.
 Alternatively the needle may cause puckering, snagging in the fabric.
 This will require change to a smaller sized needle (or a fresh needle if the needle is blunt).

 Needle Size Guide: